dlizarra/spring-boot-react-webpack-starter/README.md

 be triggered automatically.

-Keep in mind that Spring DevTools automatic restart only works if we run the application by running the main method in `StarterMain`, and not if for example we run the app with maven with `mvn spring-boot:run`.
+Keep in mind that Spring DevTools automatic restart only works if we run the application by running the main method in our app, and not if for example we run the app with maven with `mvn spring-boot:run`.

 In the **frontend** we use Webpack Dev Server hot module replacement